“The intensification of a person’s self-awareness: in astrology, that is all that matters.” —The Inner Sky

 And when we are in tune with and aware of who we are, we gain acceptance, which can ultimately lead to inspired action.

 “Glimpsing our essential self fills us with vitality,” Forrest writes:

 Mindfulness incorporates similar principles.
-Stop long enough to observe a habit, and you may be able to change it—walking in nature to de-stress, say, instead of reaching for potato chips, or a cigarette.
+Stop long enough to observe a habit, and you may be able to change it—reaching for potato chips, or a cigarette, instead of, say, walking in nature to de-stress.
 Evolutionary astrology applies this principle to the self.
 We witness so that we can change.

-Needless to say, this is not sun sign or newspaper astrology, though “cookbook” astrology—a step up from newspaper columns—is a fun way to begin learning.
+Needless to say, this is not sun sign or newspaper astrology, though “cookbook” astrology—a step up from newspaper columns—is absolutely a great way to begin.
 It can be fascinating to read how one report or author interprets, say, your Moon in the 4th house.
 But it can only bring you a certain way down the road.
-The ultimate work of astrological interpretation comes in synthesizing the myriad, sometimes conflicting elements of a chart.
+The ultimate work of astrological interpretation comes in synthesizing the myriad, often conflicting elements of a chart.